Greg Coffey: Career

 Coffey joined Macquarie Bank in 1993 and in 1994 traded emerging-market equity derivatives at Bankers Trust and Deutsche Bank AG.
 Coffey was hired by Blueborder Partners, a George Soros related hedge fund and was then hired by Bank Austria to oversee global equity proprietary trading.

 Coffey was then a trader at GLG Partners (GLG), and is estimated to have earned £170 million in 2007 after increasing by 51% the value of his emerging markets fund.
 In April 2008 he announced his departure from GLG, effective in October, and leaving behind his A$200 million GLG Partners compensation package.
 Industry sources estimated that Coffey had been responsible for two-thirds of GLG's performance fees during his time there.
 In November 2008 became co-chief investment officer of Moore Europe Capital Management, a subsidiary of Moore Capital Management.
 In October 2012, at the age of 41, he announced his retirement.

-In December 2017, it was rumoured that Coffey would launch a new hedge fund.
+In December 2017, it was rumored that Coffey would launch a new hedge fund.
 In February 2018, Kirkoswald Capital Partners was reported to have commitments from investors of A$3.5 billion.
 The size of the new fund would be capped at A$2 billion and offices will be headquartered in London.

+Investments

+In October 2024, Coffey alongside Stanley Druckenmiller, invested in an AI company Reflexivity in their most recent round to raise 30 million dollars.